-To strengthen Macquarie's commitment to conducting its business activities in accordance with the highest ethical standards Macquarie has appointed Executive Directors, Michael Price and James Hodgkinson as Integrity Officers.
-The Integrity Officers serve as an independent point of contact if directors or staff have a concern about an integrity related issue and report directly to the Managing Director of MGL and the MGL Board Corporate Governance Committee.
+To strengthen Macquarie's commitment to conducting its business activities in accordance with the highest ethical standards, Macquarie has appointed Executive Director Bill Marynissen, as the Integrity Officer.
+The Integrity Officer serves as an independent point of contact if directors or staff have a concern about an integrity related issue.